Side-by-side comparison

 +

 Only cash-on-cash return includes the mortgage.
-Cap rate is calculated before any debt service, while cash-on-cash subtracts annual mortgage payments from net operating income to arrive at the cash flow used in the return.
+Cap rate is calculated before debt service, while cash-on-cash subtracts annual mortgage payments and capital reserves from net operating income to estimate the cash flow used in the return.

 This guide is for educational purposes only and is not financial or investment advice.